Python provides different data structures to store, modify, select, remove data. The most popular data structure is

-In previous example we have sorted numeric list.
+In the previous example, we have sorted numeric list.
 We can also reverse the current order of the list.
 But keep in mind that this will not sort in reverse order.
 This will just reverse the current order.

 Copying list can be done with

 copy function.
-This copy operations is equivalent to
+This copy operation is equivalent to

 myvariables to the new list named